dags-/SpongeMD/README.md

 `[arguments...](content)`

-<sub>_Unlike Markdown links, the visible portion is placed on the right-hand side of the statement, within the braces
+<sub>_Unlike Markdown links, the visible portion is placed on the right-hand side of the statement, within the parentheses
  `(..)`._</sub>

 #### Parameters: